 For several centuries, Alsatian Pinot Gris wines carried the name Tokay d’Alsace.
-Legend has it that during the Middles Ages, the grape variety was introduced to the region by Hungarian merchants who come across it in Burgundy (a mutation of Pinot Noir, in its native region, it goes by the name “Pinot Beurot”).
+Legend has it that during the Middles Ages, the grape variety was introduced to the region by Hungarian merchants who come across it in Burgundy (a mutation of Pinot Noir and in its native region, it goes by the name “Pinot Beurot”).

 At the time, Hungarian Tokaj was one of the most sought-after wines on the market – as Louis XIV famously called it, “the wine of kings and the king of wines” – and the name Tokay was probably adopted so as to give more prestige to Alsatian wines.
-However, the grape variety Pinot Gris has no relation whatsoever to Furmint, Hárslevelű and Orémus, the traditional varieties used for Tokaji.
+However, the grape variety Pinot Gris has no relation whatsoever to Furmint, Hárslevelű and Orémus, the traditional varieties used for Tokaji wine.

 When Alsace was annexed by the German Empire in 1871, laws were put in place that were unfavourable to Alsatian wines.
 Between 1871 and 1918, the region’s official language was German, and Tokay was known as “Grauer Tokayer”.
 The end of World War I, however, saw Alsace rejoin France, and “Tokay d’Alsace” made a reappearance.